CookieBadger/assetplacer-docs/installation.rst

 Not all versions of Godot are supported by the plugin, so make sure you check that the plugin is compatible with the version you intend to use before you make your purchase.
 To install the plugin, follow the instructions below.

 The AssetPlacer is developed in C#.
-Hence, to use it, you need to use a Mono version of the Godot engine, and have Mono or .Net installed.
+Hence, to use it, you need to use a Mono version of the Godot engine, and have `.NET <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_ installed.

 1. Once purchased, retrieve and extract the downloadables.
 Make sure to choose the package that corresponds to your Godot version.